browneyedsoul/remnote-plugins/README.md

 # Remnote-CSS-Library

-This library is just for my personal use.
+This library is for personal use only.
-Anytime, Anywhere you can help or advise everything that could be enhanced
+Anytime, anywhere, you can help or advise on anything that could be improved.

-I will be excited about your suggestion.
+Any suggestions are welcome.